coderanger/slackin/lib/assets/index.md

 ### Getting Started with Slack

 To register for our Slack team, please enter your email address below.
-Whatever address you use with be visible to other Slack users, but can be any address you want to use.

 The Chef community is a mixture of professionals and volunteers who come from all over the world and work together to make Chef better.
 Community members